magento/knowledge-base/src/troubleshooting/general/deployment-failed-unable-to-apply-mdva-43395-patch.md

 ## Issue

-The user is not able to apply the MDVA-43395 patch.
+You are not able to apply the MDVA-43395 patch.

 ## Cause